sybert1ger/frc-programming/courses/ELT1910/home.md

 layout: coursepage
 description: CTS Project for FRC team members
 requirements:
-    - FRC Kit of Parts (Included in FRC registration)
+    - FRC Kit of Parts (given to all FRC teams)
 ---

 **Prerequisite:**